cdisc-org/DataExchange-DatasetJson/doc/compressed-dataset-json1-1.md

 The DSJC format offers several benefits:

-1. Reduced Size: Significant reduction in file size compared to uncompressed Dataset-JSON
+1. Reduced size: Significant reduction in file size compared to uncompressed Dataset-JSON
-2. Simplified Implementation: Leverages widely available zLib libraries, available in SAS, R, Python, and other languages
+2. Simplified implementation: Leverages widely available zLib libraries, available in SAS, R, Python, and other languages
-3. Streaming Support: Enables record-by-record processing without decompressing or loading the entire dataset
+3. Streaming support: Enables record-by-record processing without decompressing or loading the entire dataset
-4. Platform Independence: Works consistently across different operating systems and programming languages
+4. Platform independence: Works consistently across different operating systems and programming languages

 ## <a id="limitations"></a>Limitations

 Implementers should be aware of the following limitations:

-1. Processing Overhead: Compression and decompression require additional CPU resources
+1. Processing overhead: Compression and decompression require additional CPU resources
-2. Random Access: DSJC doesn't provide direct random access to specific records without decompressing the preceding content
+2. Random access: DSJC doesn't provide direct random access to specific records without decompressing the preceding content

 ## <a id="conformance"></a>Conformance